nikitavoloboev/data/focusing/rules.md

 - Use the right tool for the job.
 Only when you master a tool, do you learn when not to use it.
 Learn new tools.
 - Start.
 Don't be afraid to solve the problem no matter how complex or intimidating it may be.
 - Ship early.
 Get feedback and iterate on it.
 Rinse and repeat.
+- Track all time in Timing.
+Reflect on it at the end of the week.

 ## Focus
 - Be very aggressive in cutting any kind of distractions when working.